Are We Asking the Right Questions? On Ambiguity in Natural Language Queries for Tabular Data Analysis

 We then derive the higher-level categories used in our analysis by combining these boolean flags: \begin{itemize} \item \textbf{Data Specification} = Entities AND Temporal AND Domain \item \textbf{Procedural Specification} = Intent AND Methodological \item \textbf{Unambiguous} = Data Specification AND Procedural Specification \end{itemize}

 To verify the efficacy of this classification approach, we tasked a human data-science expert with reviewing and correcting the LLM-generated labels for a random sample stratified over the datasets of 148 queries.
-We chose this correction-based methodology over a pure dual-annotation task because initial tests showed that the LLM-judge often possessed broader world knowledge necessary for resolving potential ambiguities, which human annotators might lack.
-The agreement between the LLM's initial labels and the final expert-corrected labels is presented in Table \ref{tab:ambiguity_agreement}.
-The high agreement scores, particularly for the aggregated "Unambiguous" category (0.953), confirm the classifier's reliability for our analysis.
+We chose this correction-based methodology because the classification task requires broad (world) knowledge to assess whether query components can be resolved through common-sense or convention.
+In initial tests, disagreements between annotators frequently stemmed from differences in domain knowledge rather than judgment, making a correction-based approach where the expert reviews and overrides only genuine classification errors more appropriate than independent dual annotation.
+The results in Table~\ref{tab:ambiguity_agreement} show strong agreement across all dimensions, with $\kappa \geq 0.73$ on every individual dimension and $\kappa = 0.866$ on the aggregate unambiguous classification used in Figure~\ref{fig:query_specification}.

 \begin{llmprompt}{Data-Specification Prompt}